Pattles/Stratum/README.md

 Check out my other project, where you can enter any date (e.g. August 24th 1572) across history and explore what happened on that day, [here →](https://history-timeline-qt6j.onrender.com/)

 Or check out my other projects [here →](https://www.pserikov.com/portfolio).

+Todo:
+- Add support for adding new songs into db
+- Search for songs
+- Generate/create pages for each individual song
+- probably something else idk

+*Last updated: May 13 2026*